-The five ways to save water and time in your garden that I’m sharing with you are my absolute favorites – I have used them for years and I can attest to the fact that if you don't have an automated sprinkling or drip system, these easy tips are the next best thing to cut down on the chore of watering - whether it's flower borders, vegetables, or keeping your flower pots watered while on a vacation.
+And I can promise that if you don't have an automated sprinkler or drip system, these easy tips are the next best thing to cut down on the chore of watering - whether it's flower borders, vegetables, or keeping your flower pots watered while on a vacation.

 1. Lay soaker hoses in beds, borders, and garden rows.